Trump faces court dates, legal deadlines from summer into primary season

 The charges, which include 31 counts of violating the Espionage Act, follow the investigation led by DOJ special counsel Jack Smith.

-Though some have argued the charges shore up the argument that Trump shouldn’t be elected for another four years in the White House, legally, the charges don’t prevent Trump from being in the race.
+Some have argued the charges shore up the argument that Trump shouldn’t be elected for another four years in the White House but, legally, the charges don’t prevent Trump from being in the race.
 Trump said shortly after the indictment that he sees “no case” in which he’d drop out of the 2024 race.

-A trial in the case is still months away, and there’s no next appearance set yet for Trump.
+A trial is still months away, and there’s no next appearance set yet for Trump.

 Walt Nauta, who was Trump’s valet in the White House and became his personal aide at Mar-a-Lago, has also been indicted as a co-conspirator to Trump’s alleged document mishandling in the case.

-Nauta faces six counts and is set to be arraigned on June 27.
-Trump has been ordered not to speak with Nauta about the case.
+Nauta faces six counts and is set to be arraigned June 27; Trump has been ordered not to speak with Nauta about the case.

 Federal criminal investigation into Jan.
 6

-Nevada GOP Chairman Michael McDonald and Nevada GOP committee member Jim DeGraffenreid, who were both involved in a plot to send fake electors, on the day of Trump’s Miami arraignment were reportedly spotted inside D.C.’s federal courthouse, where the grand jury meets.
+Nevada GOP Chairman Michael McDonald and Nevada GOP committee member Jim DeGraffenreid, both of whom were involved in a plot to send fake electors in 2021, were reportedly spotted Tuesday inside the D.C. federal courthouse where the grand jury meets.

 Former Trump adviser Steve Bannon recently received a subpoena in special with the investigation, according to NBC News.